 Interdisciplinary studies student Serena Stoudamire Wesley was named a winner of the 2012 Women of Achievement Awards by the Oregon Commission for Women.

-OCFW describes Soudamire Wesley as a deeply respected advocate whose work at the Tri-County Coordinated Care Organization Health Care Delivery table, SEI, and Communities of Color has focused on reducing disparities for communities of color.
-Soudamire Wesley is joined by three other award recipients:
+OCFW describes Stoudamire Wesley as a deeply respected advocate whose work at the Tri-County Coordinated Care Organization Health Care Delivery table, SEI, and Communities of Color has focused on reducing disparities for communities of color.
+Stoudamire Wesley is joined by three other award recipients:

 Robin Morris Collin has a long record of environmental stewardship, whose leadership as Chair of the Environmental Justice Task Force was reflected through its national recognition for its work.
 Morris Collin has the honor of also being one of the first American law professors to teach sustainability.

 Gina Warren has served as an executive at AT&T, Levi Strauss, and currently leads the Office of Global Diversity at Nike, where she founded the Nike Women's Global Leadership Council.